urwid/urwid/docs/tutorial/index.rst

 --------------

 A nested menu effect can be created by having some buttons open new menus.
-This program lets you choose an option from a nested menu then repeats what you chose.
-You may also return to previous menus by pressing *ESC*.
+This program lets you choose an option from a nested menu that cascades across the screen.
+You may return to previous menus by pressing *ESC*.

 .. literalinclude:: menu2.py